 Sikhs believe in an infinite, omnipresent, and transcendent God who is the creator and sustainer of the universe.
-God is thought to be beyond human comprehension but not wholly unknowable.
-One means for communicating with God is through the practice of meditation.
+God is beyond human comprehension but not wholly unknowable.
+One can communicate with God through the practice of meditation.
 Sikhs verbally repeat the name of God in their hearts and on their lips as a way of remembrance.
 Sikhism also claims that many people cannot find unity with God or cannot see God’s reality because they are blinded by pride and a preoccupation with worldly, material interests.
-However, Sikhism is not ascetic like some other Indian religious traditions which expect followers to detach themselves from worldly life in order to get to know God.
+Sikhism is not ascetic like several other Indian religious traditions that expect followers to detach themselves from worldly life.

 The Cycle of Death and Rebirth

-Sikhism, like other religions of Indian origin such as Hinduism, Jainism, and Buddhism, holds to belief in the cycle of death and rebirth.
-The aim of human life is not to attain paradise, for Sikhs do not believe in a final destination of heaven or hell.
-Rather, to be born a human being is to be provided a God given opportunity to take the path to salvation.
-Human beings accumulate karma, and how one will be reborn in his or her next life will depend how he or she acts in the present life.
-Sikhs believe that obtaining knowledge of and a union with God is the means for escaping this cycle of death and rebirth and obtaining liberation.
-Sikhs believe that the individual needs to pass through five stages to attain liberation: wrongdoing; devotion to God; spiritual union with God; attainment of eternal bliss; and freedom from rebirth.
+Sikhism, like other religions of Indian origin (Hinduism, Jainism, and Buddhism) affirms the cycle of death and rebirth.
+Life is not about attaining paradise because Sikhs do not believe in a final destination of heaven or hell.
+Instead, to be born is to be provided a God-given opportunity to take the path to salvation.
+The individual accumulates karma and how he will be reborn will depend on his acts in the present life.
+Sikhs believe that obtaining knowledge of and a union with God is the means for attaining liberation and escaping the cycle of death and rebirth.
+The individual needs to pass through five stages to attain liberation: wrongdoing; devotion to God; spiritual union with God; attainment of eternal bliss; and freedom from rebirth.

-The Sikhs follow a strict code of conduct, which was formally laid down by Guru Gobind Singh, the 10th guru, when he created the order of the Khalsa, the community of all Sikhs baptized into the faith.
-The Khalsa, founded in 1699, was created in response to persecution of Sikhs under the Islamic Mughal empire when Guru Singh called on fellow believers to lay down their lives in defense of their faith.
-Sikhs also experienced persecution and contestation from Hindus who viewed their faith as heretical.
 Guru Singh intended the Khalsa to embody the twofold virtues of bhakti (spirituality or devotion) and shakti (powerfulness).
-He intended to bring to fruition the “sant-sipahi” (saint solider), a Sikh devoted to God as well as willing to take the role of a warrior to defend the faith or to prevent injustices, if necessary.
-Moreover, the members of the Khalsa are encouraged to share with others, protect the poor, weak, and oppressed, as well as commit their lives to a virtuous lifestyle, which includes keeping God in mind at all times, embracing chastity and temperance, and abolishing the five vices: lust (kaam), anger (krodh), greed (lobh), emotional attachment (moh), and egotism (ahankar).
-Sikhs are expected to play an active role in the world through their commitment to family, community, and to social conscience.
+He wanted to bring to materialize the sant-sipahi (saint soldier), namely a Sikh devoted to God and who is willing to take the role of a warrior in order to defend the faith or to prevent injustices.
+Members of the Khalsa are encouraged to share with others, protect the poor, weak, and oppressed, as well as commit their lives to a virtuous lifestyle, which includes keeping God in mind at all times, embracing chastity and temperance, and abolishing the five vices: lust (kaam), anger (krodh), greed (lobh), emotional attachment (moh), and egotism (ahankar).
+Sikhs must embrace an active role in the world through their commitment to family and community.

 The Five Articles of Faith

-The Five Articles of Faith, also known as the Five Ks, refers to the Sikh dress code instructed by Guru Singh to be worn at all times as a sign of commitment to the Sikh way of life.
-The Five Ks are: Kesh (uncut hair tied and wrapped in a Dastar or Turban, which emulates the appearance of Guru Gobind Singh), Kangha (a wooden comb worn beneath the Dastar, which acts as a symbol of cleanliness), Katchera (an undergarment worn as a reminder of the commitment to purity and to control lust,), Kara (a steel or iron bracelet, worn as a symbol of eternity and God’s infinite nature), and the Kirpan (a curved sword or dagger symbolizing bravery, and the Sikh responsibility of coming to the aid of the weak and innocent).
+The Five Articles of Faith, also known as the Five Ks, refer to the Sikh dress code instructed to be worn at all times as a sign of commitment to the Sikh way of life.
+The Five Ks are: Kesh (uncut hair tied and wrapped in a Dastar or Turban, which emulates the appearance of Guru Gobind Singh), Kangha (a wooden comb worn beneath the Dastar, which acts as a symbol of cleanliness), Katchera (an undergarment worn as a reminder of the commitment to purity and to control lust), Kara (a steel or iron bracelet worn as a symbol of eternity and God’s infinite nature), and the Kirpan (a curved sword or dagger symbolizing bravery and the Sikh responsibility of coming to the aid of the weak and innocent).